-- Article 71 (1) If there is a change involving information set forth in the items of Article 68, paragraph (1), within 30 days from the date of the change, a trust agreement agent must notify the Prime Minister of this. - (2) Having received a notification as referred to in the preceding paragraph, the Prime Minister must register this in the trust agreement agents register. - (3) If it changes its operational method statement as referred to in Article 68, paragraph (2), item (ii), a trust agreement agent must notify the Prime Minister of this without delay.
+- Article 71 (1) If there is a change involving information set forth in the items of Article 68, paragraph (1), within 30 days from the date of the change, a trust agreement agent must notify the Prime Minister of that effect. - (2) Having received a notification as referred to in the preceding paragraph, the Prime Minister must register that effect in the trust agreement agents register. - (3) If it changes its business rules as referred to in Article 68, paragraph (2), item (ii), a trust agreement agent must notify the Prime Minister of that effect without delay.